memphis242/biski64/README.md

 fast_loop += GR;
 return output;
 ```
+*(Note: This is a scaled down version for testing.
+Use the above full implementation to ensure pipelined performance and the minimum period length of 2^64.)*

 ## Notes
 Created by Daniel Cota and named after his cat Biscuit - a small and fast Egyptian Mau.